 Here are a few unexpected items you might not realise you need to pack for your holiday to lapland:

 - Sun glasses (yes, sun glasses) or ski googles: a necessary addition to your Lapland packing, sunglasses help you to avoid glare from the sunlight on the snow.
-This is especially necessary in the sunnier months of February, March and April.
+This is especially necessary when the daylight hours get longer in February, March and April.

 - Swimwear – don’t miss out on the traditional Finnish past time of visiting the sauna!
 Bathing is a popular past time in Lapland.
 Don’t forget to pack your cossie.